bghira/SimpleTuner/OPTIONS.md

 Note that the first several steps of training will be slower than usual because of compilation occuring in the background.

+### `--attention_mechanism`

+Setting `sageattention` or `xformers` here will allow the use of other memory-efficient attention mechanisms for the forward pass during training and inference, potentially resulting in major performance improvement.

+Using `sageattention` enables the use of [SageAttention](https://github.com/thu-ml/SageAttention) on NVIDIA CUDA equipment (sorry, AMD and Apple users).

+In simple terms, this will quantise the attention calculations for lower compute and memory overhead, **massively** speeding up training while minimally impacting quality.

 ---

 ## 📰 Publishing